metamorph-inc/openmeta-mms/docs/source/reference_modeling/test_benches/ara/06-RFAnalysis.rst

 post-processing tasks.
 The **Directivity** testbench is focused on the evaluation of the antenna performance (directivity, S11, ZIN, etc.) with the FDTD simulation space reduced to the size of the Ara endo.
-The **SAR** testbench, on the other hand, includes model both for an the entire Ara endo and a head phantom, over which the SAR is calculated.
+The **SAR** testbench, on the other hand, includes models both for an the entire Ara endo and a head phantom, over which the SAR is calculated.

 For details on using the RF analysis interpreter, refer to section